duarteocarmo/my-personal-zen/books/The Collapsing Empire.md

 # The Collapsing Empire

-- Lagos was busily fucking the brains out of the assistant purser
+- Then he turned off his tablet, sealed up his bunk, and spent a few minutes in the uncomfortably close dark, having the first twinges of homesickness.